Eosinophil peroxidase: Mechanism

+The new intermediate state is also called compound II.
 The physiological implications of this second mechanism are important.
-Eosinophil peroxidase has been demonstrated to oxidize tyrosine residues on proteins, which has also been implicated in reactive oxygen signalling cascades.
+Unlike its paralogs, eosinophil peroxidase has been demonstrated to nitrate tyrosine residues on proteins in vivo, which has also been implicated in reactive oxygen signalling cascades.
+(Nitration starts with NO2- instead of RH and NO2^{•} instead of R^{•}.
+Nitrite is mainly a substrate of the latter reaction.)

 The third and less relevant mechanism is the catalase activity of peroxidases.
 This mechanism appears to operate only in the absence of one-electron donors.